 I have a 4×4 with 4WD, can I drive right up to the cabin in the winter?

 Guest vehicles are permitted on the property up until the end of Deer Hunting Season (mid-November).
 After that point, until the Victoria Day long-weekend, no guest vehicles are permitted on-site, and must be left in the guest parking area which is approximately 3 km away from the cabin.
-We do make exceptions to this policy.
+We do not make exceptions to this policy.
 Please refer to the “Drive in/Hike in Access” section above for further clarification.

 What if I need assistance during my stay?

 We are always a phone call or text away for any questions or assistance.
 Our on-call property manager lives nearby and can be available on-site when needed.

 - Your own towels, sheets, pillows, pillow cases and blankets